 If there’s one party Seville is known for, then it’s the Feria de Abril or the April Fair.

-Imagine a marathon of festivities – uplifting music, Sevillanas dance, gatherings of beautiful ladies in their gorgeous, colourful Spanish dresses and men in their suave outfits.
+Imagine a marathon of festivities – uplifting music, Sevillanas dance, gatherings of beautiful ladies in their gorgeous dresses and men in their suave outfits.

-There is much merry-making, eating, drinking and dancing, from night to the early hours of the morning.
+Plus merry-making, eating, drinking and dancing, from night to the early hours of the morn.
 The next time you dance the Sevillanas, know that you are part of this living culture that connects you to the very source in Spain!

-This is a historical year however, with both the Semana Santa Holy Week and the Feria de Abril being cancelled in this March-April timeframe.
-You guessed it – because of the coronavirus situation in Spain.
+It was a historical year however, with both Semana Santa Holy Week and the Feria de Abril cancelled in March-April 2020.
+Coronavirus struck Spain and worldwide.

-But no lockdown can suppress much-loved traditions and the Spanish alegria, joie de vivre spirit!
-Manuel and I decided to celebrate at home on this Saturday, when the Feria de Abril would have officially started.
+No lockdown can suppress much-loved traditions and the Spanish alegria, joie de vivre spirit!
+My Spanish friend and flamenco maestro, Manuel and I decided to celebrate at home on a Saturday, when the Feria de Abril would have officially started.

 This Saturday night is also called the Noche del Pescaíto (Night of the Fish, because fish is traditionally eaten!)